danReynolds/loon/README.md

 BirdModel.doc('cormorant').delete();
 ```

-## Streaming changes
+## 🌊 Streaming changes

-Documents and queries can be streamed for changes which provides the reason for their rebroadcast:
+Documents and queries can be streamed for changes which provides the previous and current document data as well as the event type of the change:

 ```dart
 BirdModel.store.streamChanges().listen((changes) {